deep20192731/awesome-courses/README.md

 There is a lot of ~~hidden~~ treasure lying within university pages scattered across the internet.
 This list is an attempt to bring to light those awesome courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free.

-<b>(This is a great resource organized by @prakhar1989.
-In this forked-repo I will add more resources I come across)</b>
+<i>(This is a great resource organized by @prakhar1989.
+In this forked-repo, I will add resources as I come across)</i>

 Table of Contents
 -----------------